wbuchanan/crossvalidate/README.md

 * monitors (? potentially a list of things to monitor that don't resolve in a scalar (metrics would be used for hyperparameter tuning); should this only be used for train/validation/test splits?)
 * uid (used to determine whether the sample needs to split based on clusters of observations)
 * tpoint (time point used to identify the splitting for panel/time series data only)
-* retain (option to create a permanent variable that identifies the groups for the splits) this will be a string asis parameter and if a value is passed that will be the name of the variable storing the split groups otherwise we'll use a generic name
+* retain (option to create a permanent variable that identifies the groups for the splits) by itself will just keep the \_splitter variable following execution, otherwise will remove it at conclusion.
+* retain2 this will be a string asis parameter and if a value is passed that will be the name of the variable storing the split groups otherwise we'll use a generic name
 * kfold (to use k-fold cross validation will define the number of folds to use)
 * state (? potentially a way to bind additional metadata to the dataset for replication purposes; see `c(rng_current)` to determine which pseudo-random number generator is used and `c(rngstate)` for the current state of the pseudo-random number generator)
 * results (to store intermediate estimation results via est sto or potentially another method)